KxSystems/docs/docs/ml/toolkit/graph/pipeline.md

 ## Outline

-Following the generation of a graph as outlined [here](./graph.md), a user must convert this graph into an executable code structure described in this library as a pipeline.
-For this library a pipeline can be generated and executed as follows
+Following the generation of a graph as outlined [here](./graph.md), a user must convert this graph into an executable code structure, described in this library as a pipeline.
+For this library a pipeline can be validated, generated and executed as follows

 ### Graph Validation